 The University of Toronto currently owns land at 245 College St. which was previously leased to the University of Toronto Press.
 Provisions in the lease of 245 College St. granted the University of Toronto a "Right of First Refusal" (ROFR) to purchase the property.
 Knightstone Capital had acquired the adjacent site (247 College) in January 2007 and subsequently made an offer to purchase 245 College.
 The University exercised its ROFR option and acquired the site because of our strategic interest in influencing the development of sites immediately adjacent to the St. George campus area.
-The developer subsequently approached the University to explore partnerships in support of their plans to build a residence, but if the two sites were combined, a residence with 1,250 beds could be constructed which would provide a major boost to student housing in the area.
+The developer subsequently approached the University to explore partnerships in support of their plans to build a residence on the site.
+The developer is in a position to proceed independently to build a residence, but if the two sites were combined, a residence with 1,250 beds could be constructed which would provide a major boost to student housing in the area.
 For financial reasons, the University chose not to enter into a partnership.
 Instead a proposal was received for the following land/lease relationship.